Mobile + API: Auth0 Configuration

 - With RS256 you can implement key rotation without having to re-deploy the API with the new secret.

-Once the application has been created you will need to configure the Scopes which applications can request during authorization.
+Once the application has been created you will need to configure the Permissions which applications can request during authorization.

-In the settings for your API, go to the Scopes tab.
+In the settings for your API, go to the Permissions tab.
 In this section you can add all four of the scopes which were discussed before, namely

 Create the Application